Choosing a Dress Watch: The Best Guide for Real Guys

 Don’t sleep on dress watch straps, either.
 This is an important detail that a lot of guys just don’t get right.

-• Go with leather.
+• Go with a leather watch strap.
 Bracelets are too casual, as are NATO, person, canvas, and definitely rubber.
 Leather only, boys!

 • Contrasting stitching is out of the question: If there’s stitching, it should blend so well that you really can’t see it.